 A brief digression may be useful to distinguish between "stimuli" and "discriminanda."
-Those who use "discriminanda," such as objects or two-dimensional pictures or other representations, prefer "discriminanda" because a discriminandum may have several properties or features, and one may not always know to which feature a subject is responding.
+Those who use "discriminanda," such as objects or twodimensional pictures or other representations, prefer "discriminanda" because a discriminandum may have several properties or features, and one may not always know to which feature a subject is responding.
 However, when one reduces the discriminanda to specific properties, such as, a 2,000 Hz versus a 5,000 Hz tone of equal loudness and duration, then it is appropriate to use the term "stimuli."
+The Reductionist approach may be represented with a diagram such as the body are involved in behavior.

-The reductionist approach may be represented with a diagram such as Fig. 4.
-In Fig. 4, the focus is on the brain, but it is realized that other parts of the body are involved in behavior.
+Figure 4.
+In Figure 4, the focus is on the brain, but it is realized that other parts of